Be safe and careful this holiday season. Merry Christmas, and Happy New Year!

 Over 150 residents, neighbors, and friends came out last night to "take back our park" and to get to know one another.
 More than 100 signed in on clipboards, providing us with the initial information necessary to begin our fight for a safer place to live.

-"Our police department is going to be on this," said Tracy Mayor Brent Ives, addressing the crowd with Irene Rose of the Crime Prevention Unit, and two of Tracy's policemen.
+and two of Tracy's policemen.
 "I've asked the Chief today to put extra patrols around this area for the near term to make us feel better about things."

 Nearby resident Tom Collins, security consultant for Protection One alarm services, also acknowledged the importance of everyone in the crowd.
 "Look around you," he said.
 "Get to know each other.
 Your neighbors should be your first contact in the event of a problem in your community."